tombye/trexit/_posts/2017-07-26-starting-germany-with-the-black-forest.markdown

 ![Double rainbow over Strasbourg](https://github.com/tombye/trexit/raw/gh-pages/assets/images/strasbourg-double-rainbow.jpg)

-We chose Baden Baden as what we thought would be a good starting place for walking the Black Forest.
+We chose Baden Baden because we thought it would be a good starting place for walking the Black Forest.

 Here's Baden Baden.
 Nice isn't it?